Georgian and Regency era

 Charles Bridgeman (1690 to 1738)

 Royal gardener Charles Bridgeman worked under London and Wise in his formative years.
 He started the century laying out formal gardens, but began to introduce the odd curved path to wooded and less formal areas of gardens.

-He created lakes and was the first to use the ha-ha, a hidden ditch which created a subtle divide between landscape where animals roamed freely and the cultivated landscape (source).
+He created lakes and was the first to use the ha-ha, a hidden ditch that created a subtle divide between the landscape where animals roamed freely and the cultivated landscape (source).
 He’s regarded as the key link between the geometric formality of London and Wise and the informal landscaping of Kent and Brown.
-Gardens that he worked on included Stowe, Claremont, Kensington and Chiswick (source).
+Gardens that he worked on included Stowe, Claremont, Kensington, and Chiswick (source).

 Brown is the key character of the English Landscape movement.
 His gardens dominated the gardening style from the 1750s to the 1780s.
 Originally employed as head kitchen gardener at Stowe, Brown learned a lot from William Kent.

 Brown was an experienced gardener who knew the habits of trees and shrubs but had no architectural skills.
 In 1751 he set himself up as a landscape gardener and became known as ‘Capability’ Brown because of his habit of extolling the capabilities or potential of landscapes he surveyed.
 His style involved bringing the sweeping landscape right up to and surrounding the house.

 This involved huge, ambitious earth-moving projects, creating lakes and hills, and exaggerating or changing natural contours.
 He was the first to subcontract workmen and, being an engaging personality, was a popular choice among landowners.
 On his advice, many of them destroyed their expensively built formal gardens in favour of a landscape they would never see mature.